 Quick Links

-The Treehouse- Our School ARP
+The Treehouse- Our School SEND Unit

 At St Edward’s, we are passionate about being an inclusive school.
 We believe that our school vision ‘Life in all its fullness (John 10:10)’ is a vision for all children, including those who come to our school with barriers to their learning, including Special Educational Needs and/or Disabilities.